irssi/irssi.github.io/jekyll/documentation/settings/index.markdown

 ` scrollback_time = 1day `

 > Keep at least scrollback_time worth of messages in the scrollback buffer, even if it means having more than scrollback_lines lines in the buffer.
+  Valid formats for the setting are:
+>>	day/hour/minute/min/second/sec/millisecond/millisec/msecond/msec
+>>	and the plural forms of the above: days, hours etc
+>>
+>>	The maximum value for days is 24

 {:#window_history}
 ` window_history = OFF `